What is organisational culture?

-What is organisational culture?
 And why does a definition matter?

-In it, Michael D Watkins relates the discussion he facilitated on LinkedIn, asking for definitions of organisational culture.
-He received over 300 — which is thought-provoking in itself.
-Perhaps one of the most acute points he makes is this one:
+Organisational culture is a topic that’s been written about for 30 or more years.
+Michael D Watkins wrote about it in the Harvard Business Review, after a discussion on LinkedIn, asking for definitions of organisational culture.
+He received over 300 responses — which is thought-provoking in itself.
+Perhaps one of the most acute points he makes is this:

 “Without a reasonable definition (or definitions) of culture, we cannot hope to understand its connections to other key elements of the organization, such as structure and incentive systems.
 Nor can we develop good approaches to analyzing, preserving and transforming cultures.
 If we can define what organizational culture is, it gives us a handle on how to diagnose problems and even to design and develop better cultures.”

 Definitions matter.
 Without them, there’s no framework against which to benchmark progress or, indeed, trigger a change.
 The definition we use is this: “Organisational culture is the way a company gets things done – and the beliefs and assumptions that support those behaviours.”